jnccd/crossgrub/README.md

+> [!NOTE]
+> The purpose of this fork is to improve the compatibility for screen sizes above 1440p and below 1080p.

 # Crossgrub

 [CrossCode](https://cross-code.com) themed GRUB2 theme

 ![Screenshot of the theme (1080p)](https://github.com/user-attachments/assets/694a1b87-44b6-439b-8447-330c3477534f)

-> [!NOTE]
-> The purpose of this fork os the improve the compatibility for screen sizes above 1440p and below 1080p.

 ## Installation